Ivan Ilyin: Fascism

 Paul Valliere, professor of Religion, at Butler University, wrote "Like Hegel, Ilyin was a statist and a monarchist, but to deny that liberal values occupied a central place in his political thought is a mistake.
 For the same reason, it is a mistake to call Ilyin a "fascist philosopher".
 Ilyin's thought never manifested such signal features of fascism as populism, totalitarianism, racism, anti-Semitism, thuggery, or the politics of hysteria.
 One may criticize Ilyin severely for not recognizing the catastrophic vices of fascism from the start."
 After the attack on Milyukov and Nabokov in 1922 he warned Struve against the extreme Markov.

 Paul Robinson (University of Ottawa Faculty of Social Sciences), the author of the book "Russian Conservatism", points out if you want to find a fascist Ilyin, you can.
 But if you want to find a liberal one, you can do that too.
 Ilyin considered that fascism had some positive characteristics, as well as some negative ones, but to be a Western European ideology and as such inappropriate for Russia.

 Nevertheless, there are some problems with the approach used in the research on Il'in in "The Road to Unfreedom".
 Snyder uses quotes from the philosopher's work to show how Il'in's ideas fit into, or more accurately, provide a frame for Putin's regime.
 To accomplish this, he mixes Il'in's earliest works with very late ones.
 This is a very problematic choice, for Il'in, as Snyder has himself stated, drastically shifted his political opinions during his life.
 At the same time, serving the task of his book, Snyder in most cases gives no historical context to the quotes he provides and gives no explanation of where Il'in stands compared to other Russian-emigre thinkers of his time.
 This approach, I believe, causes misinterpretation in the worst case, or incomplete understanding of the legacy of Ivan Il'in in the best case.

 David G. Lewis argues against such view:

 Nevertheless, it is difficult to agree with Paul Robinson's characterisation of Ivan Ilyin as a 'liberal conservative'.
 Ilyin viewed early fascism as a 'concentration of state-guarding forces from the right, which was a necessary response to the threat of Bolshevism and 'leftist totalitarianism'.
 This kind of dictatorship, he argued, was needed to guard against enemies, because 'in the hour of national danger healthy forces will always concentrate in the direction of a preservative dictatorship'.
 Ilyin's admiration for early fascism, his arguments for a strong state, organically connected to the people, and his assertion that 'at the head of the state there must be a single will' have inevitably produced comparisons with his German counterpart Carl Schmitt.

-Contemporary German philosophers

-According to Wolfgang Eilenberger, the author of "Time of the Magicians: The Great Decade of Philosophy, 1919-1929" at least three contemporary philosophers didn't believe in parliamentary democracy during the Weimar Republic: